 Create a Matrix in Power BI

-A Power BI Matrix is similar to a table that contains rows and columns.
+A Power BI Matrix is similar to a table that contains rows and columns and this article shows how to create it.
 However, the matrix shows the aggregated data instead of displaying the detailed rows.
 The aggregation of the numeric measure depends on the column and row headers.
-If you add a hierarchy to column or row headers, you can drill up and down based on the levels.

 • To display the aggregated information in tabular format.